Gigas002/wau/README.md

 #### optional args

 - `-o/--output %path%` -- the output path for `manifest.toml` file, in case you don't want to override one in your default location
-- `-c/--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file
+- `-c/--config %path%` -- path to your `config.toml` file if it's not in the default location, or if you want to use a different config file

 ### update